vincent-barilla/Mood-Mapper-Beta/README.md

       and lastIndexOf to get its last index.
 Using "endInd > startInd" precludes the possibility that the substring was not found or that the delimiter only appears once: if it appears once, both "lastIndexOf" and "indexOf" will return the same thing; if it doesn't appear at all, both will equal -1.
-(This seemed dicey at first,to me, but it has held up very well.
+(This seemed dicey at first, to me, but it has held up very well.
 I've never, after thousands
       of trials, had the delimiters fail.)

     */

     twitResponse.addListener('data', function(data){
       string += data;
       startInd = string.indexOf('\r\n{"created_at":"');